 Are Small Business Investors Right for You?

 Up until fairly recently, rapid growth was the most appealing path to success for startups.
 But if you look at virtually every online business article, they all offer the same advice: don’t grow too quickly.
-One of the most significant risks of taking on an investor is putting a huge budget in the hands of an inexperienced entrepreneur.
+One of the most significant risks of taking on an investor is putting a huge budget in an inexperienced entrepreneur’s hands.
 Countless businesses have made the mistake of rushing the growth process (marketing, hiring, etc.) rather than spending their money steadily and wisely.

 If you want to steer clear of this frequent misfortune, look into debt financing instead of equity financing.
 You can approach the growth process without haste and keep a close eye on your cash flow along the way.
 Paying off debt while covering growth-related expenses will also teach you how to make the best use of your budget.
 This skill will certainly come in handy when you have a lot more money at your disposal.